ktsu-dev/.github/copilot/docs/memory-tools-reference.md

 - `delete_relations` - Remove relationships between entities
 - `delete_observations` - Remove specific observations from entities

+## Tool Selection Strategy

+- Use `search_nodes` first when looking for specific information (more efficient than `read_graph`)
+- Use `open_nodes` when you know exactly which entity you need to examine
+- Use `read_graph` only when you need a comprehensive overview or can't find information with more targeted queries
+- When adding information, create proper entity types that match the information's nature (Project, Concept, TechnologyStack, Pattern, etc.)
+- Use `add_observations` to update existing entities rather than creating duplicates
+- Create meaningful relationships between entities to build a semantic network of connected knowledge

 > Note: Tool names may be prefixed with characters (e.g., "9f1_").
 Match the name with available tools and ask for clarification if needed.

 [Back to Main Instructions](main-instructions.md)